Remi-Coulom/joedb/doc/source/opening_files.rst

  - ``SFTP_File`` read-only access to a file via sftp (uses libssh).
  - ``CURL_File`` read-only access to a file via any URL (uses libcurl).
  - ``Interpreted_File`` can read joedbi commands directly.
+ - ``Encoded_File`` performs on-the-fly encoding and decoding of data.
+This can be used for transparent compression or encryption.
+Does not support concurrency and durability.

 You can also create your own file class by subclassing ``Generic_File`` and implementing its virtual functions.